 To access the console logs generated from inside your application code in App Service, turn on diagnostics logging by running the following command in the Cloud Shell:

-az webapp log config --resource-group <resource-group-name> --name <app-name> --application-logging true --level Verbose
+az webapp log config --resource-group <resource-group-name> --name <app-name> --docker-container-logging filesystem --level Verbose

 Possible values for